Niger: A daunting presidency awaits Mohamed Bazoum | DW | 26.02.2021

 "Democracy requires societal space, political space, media space, opposition space for organizations and individuals to express themselves," Posthumus said.
 "In that sense, Niger's democracy is arguably among the most fragile in the region."

-Since 2015, Niger — one of the world's poorest countries, according to the UN — has been prey to recurrent jihadist attacks around its western border with Mali, and southeastern parts which border Nigeria.
+Since 2015, Niger — one of the world's poorest countries, according to the UN — has been prey to recurrent jihadi attacks around its western border with Mali, and southeastern parts, which border Nigeria.

 Hundreds have died as a result of these insurgencies.
 Observers say the country's insecurity along its two borders is an imminent threat that the incoming president will have to deal with.